1. Spelling

 This initiative reaffirms the strong ties between the two universities.

-Hyphenate all words formed by a prefix + word beginning with a capital letter.
+Hyphenate all words formed by a prefix and a word beginning with a capital letter.

 This movement is a pan-European response to failures in education.